 What are some sources of caffeine?

 Common sources of caffeine include coffee, tea, caffeinated soda, energy drinks, chocolate, some over the counter medicines, and some prescription medications.
-Teens usually get caffeine by drinking soda and energy drinks.
-Caffeine is also found in some dietary supplements, diet pills, energy shots, and caffeine caplets.
+Caffeine is also found in some dietary supplements, diet pills, energy shots, pre-workout supplements, and caffeine pills.

 An energy drink is just like drinking coffee or soda, right?